-equation.
-Water and landslide material are represented as Newtonian fluids with different densities, and the landslidewater and water-air interfaces are tracked using the volume of fluid (VOF) method of Hirt and Nichols (1981), which is simplified to account for the large horizontal/vertical aspect ratio of the tsunami wave and the selected computational cell size required to construct an efficient 3D grid.
-The pressure term is split into hydrostatic and non-hydrostatic components.
-Although TSUNAMI3D has the capability of variable grids, the nesting capability necessary for modeling detailed inundation of coastal regions is too computationally intensive within the fully 3D model; thus, detailed inundation modeling is achieved by coupling the 3D model to a 2D model.
+tion modeling is achieved by coupling the 3D model to a 2D model.
 Once the tsunami wave generated by the 3D model is fully developed, the wave is passed as an initial condition to the 2D model for modeling wave propagation and coastal inundation.
-The generated wave is considered fully developed when the total wave energy (potential plus kinetic) reaches a maximum and before the wave leaves the computational domain, as discussed in López-Venegas et al. (2015).
-The 2D model used here is NEOWAVE (Yamazaki et al. 2008), a depth-integrated and nonhydrostatic model built on the nonlinear shallow water equations which includes a momentum-conserved advection scheme to model wave breaking and two-way nested grids for modeling higher-resolution wave runup and inundation.
-Propagation and inundation are calculated via a series of nested grids of increasing resolution, from 15 arcsecond (450 m) resolution for a domain encompassing the entire northern GOM (Fig. 1), to finer resolutions of 3 arcseconds (90 m, from NOAA NCEI Coastal Relief Models), 1 arcsecond (30 m), and 1/3 arcsecond (10 m, from NOAA NCEI Tsunami Inundation Digital Elevation Models [DEMs]) to model detailed inundation of the most populated/inundation-prone
+The generated wave is considered fully developed when the total wave energy (potential plus kinetic) reaches a maximum and before the wave leaves the computational domain, as discussed in López-Venegas et al. [2015].
+The 2D model used here is NEOWAVE [Yamazaki et al., 2008], a depth-integrated and nonhydrostatic model built on the nonlinear shallow water equations which includes a momentum-conserved advection scheme to model wave breaking and twoway nested grids for modeling higher-resolution wave runup and inundation.
+Propagation and inundation are calculated via a series of nested grids of increasing resolution, from 15 arcsecond (450 m) resolution for a domain encompassing the entire northern GOM (Figure 1), to finer resolutions of 3 arcseconds (90 m, from NOAA NCEI Coastal Relief Models), 1 arcsecond (30 m), and 1/3 arcsecond (10 m, from NOAA NCEI Tsunami Inundation Digital Elevation Models [DEMs]) to model detailed inundation of the most populated/inundationprone areas of each coastal community.
+The 3 arcsecond (90 m) grids encompassing each coastal community studied here are shown by red rectangles in Figure 1.